 - Standing in solidarity with the churches and all those struggling against the occupation.

-Quaker Peace & Social Witness (QPSW), part of the Religious Society of Friends in Britain, co-ordinates the EAPPI in Britain and Ireland, under the auspices of the World Council of Churches.
-Partner churches and church-related organisations include:
+In 2002, Churches Together in Britain and Ireland (CTBI) asked Quaker Peace & Social Witness (QPSW), part of the Religious Society of Friends in Britain, to co-ordinate the British and Irish section of the WCC programme called EAPPI.

 - Baptist Union of Great Britain